 Hypersensitivity reactions

-Like other β-lactam antibiotics, severe hypersensitivity reactions, including fatal ones, have been reported with ceftriaxone.
-With the development of a severe hypersensitivity reaction, drug therapy should be immediately canceled and appropriate urgent therapeutic measures should be taken.
-Before starting therapy with the drug, it is necessary to establish whether the patient has experienced hypersensitivity reactions to ceftriaxone, cephalosporins or severe hypersensitivity reactions to other β-lactam antibiotics (penicillins, monobactams and carbapenems).
+Like other β-lactam antibiotics, severe hypersensitivity reactions, some fatal, have been reported with ceftriaxone.
+If a severe hypersensitivity reaction develops, drug therapy should be discontinued immediately and appropriate emergency treatment should be carried out. therapeutic measures.
+Before starting drug therapy, it is necessary to determine whether the patient has had hypersensitivity reactions to ceftriaxone, cephalosporins or severe hypersensitivity reactions to other β-lactam antibiotics (penicillins, monobactams and carbapenems).

 Caution should be exercised when using ceftriaxone in patients with a history of mild hypersensitivity reactions to other β-lactam antibiotics (penicillins, monobactams and carbapenems).